Start date: Tuesday, 25 April 2017

 The therapy and its approaches and applications incorporates multiple techniques and related practical and theoretical and practice related and based skills.
 These include techniques and methods for observing; collating; reviewing; and monitoring cognitive and behavioural approaches to living; behaviour and behavioural change.

-CBT consequently involves the critical observation and identification of behavioural activities and individual and environmental contexts in order to increase our comprehension, understanding and evaluative awareness of these.
+This CBT course consequently involves the critical observation and identification of behavioural activities and individual and environmental contexts in order to increase our comprehension, understanding and evaluative awareness of these.
 CBT is therefore designed to enhance the criticality of thinking; analysis; comprehension and application abilities in order to bring about behavioural change.

 The thinking and applications skills attained from developing an enhanced critical comprehension of CBT can be applied in multiple persona, practical and professional settings.
 The module is therefore designed to be utilised in a number of contemporary situations and professions and environmental contexts.

 For example the learning derived from a more detailed critical comprehension and understanding of CBT may be applied and used by teachers in schools environments to support and develop in childrens education how to constructively and positively undertsnding how their individual thinking and behaviours impact on their mood and relationships with others.